 - Hood College: Hodson Faculty Fellowship, BOA/McCardell Professional Development Grant, and Summer Research Institute Grant

 - American Psychological Association: Division 26 Early Career Award

-- Office of NIH History: John J. Pisano Grant and Outstanding Service Award
+- Office of NIH History: Stetten Fellowship in the History of Biomedical Sciences and Technology, John Pisano Grant, and Outstanding Service Award

 - Farreras, I. G., & Boyle, R. W. (2012).
 The effect of faculty self-promotion on student evaluations of teaching.
 College Student Journal, 46(2), 314-322.